krzys-h/CTFd_chat_notifier/README.md

 (contributions welcome!)

 * Telegram support
-* Make it possible to change the solve message text
 * Add a threshold above which solve notifications will stop being sent (otherwise it may get quite irritating with 'sanity check' type challenges)
 * Add "this is the Nth solve" option